chrisbrickey/webscraper2/README.md

 # webscraper2
-This program scrapes a URL and endeavors to parse by a CSS class name.
+This program defines a method called "scrape" that scrapes a URL and parses by HTML element tags.
+I endeavor to make it parse by CSS class name.

 ## Technology